WHAT IS AN ALGORITHM?

 An algorithm is a set of instructions for solving a problem or accomplishing a task.
 For example, it might be as simple as a recipe, with specific instructions for preparing a dish, or really complicated mathematical rules and calculations .
 All computerised devices use algorithms in order to function.

-Websites and magazines like P-O Life use social media regularly, partly to give out more immediate information such as Brexit or Covid updates which might not still be relevant by the time the next newsletter is published, partly to promote ourselves and encourage readers to use our advertisers, without whom we would quite simply not exist, and partly as a great opportunity to interact socially, get to know our readers and, if we’re lucky, make some new friends at the same time.
+Websites and magazines like P-O Life use social media regularly, partly to give out more immediate information such a one off event or Covid updates which might not still be relevant by the time the next newsletter is published.
+Social media also helps us to promote ourselves and encourage readers to use our advertisers, without whom we would quite simply not exist, and is of course a great opportunity to interact socially, get to know our readers and, if we’re lucky, make some new friends at the same time.

 The Facebook algorithm is made up of four main areas: how recently the post has been published, how popular it is (calculated by likes we suppose but how can you like it if you can’t see it?), content, and relationship.